Xcash-Labs/xcashlabs-docs/docs/en/wrapped-xca.md

 0x26194f4cC88FfcfbABfa22e1fAF7fE5Eb0eE802b
 ```

-> **Note:** The official wXCK smart contract uses the same contract address on both the Base and Polygon networks, making it easier to identify the authentic token regardless of the supported network.
+> **Note:** As of now, the official wXCK smart contract uses the same contract address on both the Base and Polygon networks, making it easier to identify the authentic token regardless of the supported network.

 > **Important:** Only use the official contract addresses published by XCash Labs.
 Interacting with unofficial or impersonating contracts may result in the permanent loss of funds.